oroinc/documentation/commerce/install_upgrade/recommendations/optimize_performance.rst

 For Apache
 ~~~~~~~~~~

-If you are using Apache as your web server, you already have the necessary configuration in the ``web/.htaccess`` file.
+If you are using Apache as your web server, you already have the necessary configuration in the ``public/.htaccess`` file.

-However, this configuration rely on the ``mod_deflate`` and ``mod_headers`` modules that are needed for the compression
+However, this configuration relies on the ``mod_deflate`` and ``mod_headers`` modules that are needed for the compression
 and caching to work.
 Ensure these modules are enabled in Apache configuration.

 1. To enable compression, ensure that ``mod_deflate`` module is loaded in your Apache config file as illustrated below: